 “Let there be no strife between you and me, and between your herdsmen and my herdsmen, for we are kinsmen” (v.
 8).

-In other words, "We’re family, Lot.
-Let’s not fight."
+In other words, “We’re family, Lot; Let’s not fight.”
 But Abram doesn’t stop there; he offers a solution.
-An incredibly unselfish solution:
+An incredibly kind, unselfish solution:

 “Is not the whole land before you?
 Separate yourself from me.
 If you take the left hand, then I will go to the right, or if you take the right hand, then I will go to the left” (v.
 9).

-But here . . . the stakes are much higher than a good night’s sleep, a sugar high, or stylish clothes.
-Abram is choosing where he and his descendants would live.
-That’s a major decision.
-How could he give Lot first dibs?
+But here the stakes are much higher than a good night’s sleep, a sugar high, or stylish clothes.
+Abram is choosing where he and his descendants would settle.
+If Abram let’s Lot keep this land, he’ll have to move yet again.

 - Abram trusted God’s promises.
-God had told him his descendants would receive all this land, and Abram believed God even when he couldn’t see how God would do it (Gen. 12:7).
+God had told Abram his descendants would receive all this land, and Abram believed God even when he couldn’t see how God would do it (Gen. 12:7).
 Rather than grasping the land tightly, He clung to God tightly.

 As you think back to what has riled you up recently, dig a little deeper.
-Is the ultimate issue that you want stuff or relationships or others’ good opinion of you more than you desire God?
+Do you want stuff or relationships or others’ good opinion of you more than you desire God?
 How can you become more of a peacemaker, more like your Father God who sent His Son to make peace with you (Rom.
 5:1, Col. 1:19–20)?

-This post has been updated; its original version (“When You Always Choose The Best For Yourself . . .” was originally posted on LiesYoungWomenBelieve.com.
+This post has been updated; its original version (“When You Always Choose The Best For Yourself . . .“) was featured on LiesYoungWomenBelieve.com.